 Does not warn about incomplete types.

-nAn optimization that assumes that signed overflow does not occur is perfectly safe if the values of the variables involved are such that overflow never does, in fact, occur.
+-Wstrict-overflow-Wstrict-overflow=nAn optimization that assumes that signed overflow does not occur is perfectly safe if the values of the variables involved are such that overflow never does, in fact, occur.
 Therefore this warning can easily give a false positive: a warning about code that is not actually a problem.
 To help focus on important issues, several warning levels are defined.
 No warnings are issued for the use of undefined signed overflow when estimating how many iterations a loop requires, in particular when determining whether a loop will be executed at all.

-x + 1 > x
+-Wstrict-overflow=1x + 1 > x to 1.
+This level of

 -Wstrict-overflow is enabled by -Wall; higher levels